-CONCORD, CALIFORNIA - - A group of mosquitoes collected on July 2 in Antioch near the Contra Loma Reservoir has tested positive for West Nile virus, the second infected group of mosquitoes documented in Contra Costa County this year.
-Last month there was one group of virus-positive mosquitoes trapped in Holland Tract, as well as infected dead birds found in Alamo and Antioch.
+CONCORD, CALIFORNIA - - A dead Western scrub jay found in Antioch has tested positive for West Nile virus, the second infected bird documented in Contra Costa County this year.
+Last month there was one infected dead bird found in Alamo and one group of virus-positive mosquitoes trapped in Holland Tract.